jessica-moylan/eepy-Timer/README.md

 Throughout the day, eepy gives you great health advice such as "drink water!" or "take a break from studying" but as it gets closer to midnight eepy gets a bit upset.

 Disclaimer: if you download this extension, we are not legally lilable for any lost work or you becoming fustrated with eepy.
-This is on you, you shoul've been sleeping
+This is on you, you should've been sleeping

 Disclaimer to the Disclaimer: we are not laywers